monkeymanboy/BSML-Docs/index.md

 # Patch Notes

+## Version 1.4.2
+- Removed localization option from BSML (this will be handled by a different mod)
+- `scroll-view` bug fixes
+- Fixed attributes not working on inherited properties

+## Version 1.4.1
+- Fixed some floating screen bugs
+- Added `vertical-icon-segments` tag

+## Version 1.4.0
+- Updated for version 1.12 of Beat Saber
+- Removed some tags (`bottom-button-panel`, `big-button`)
+- Added localization option to BSML settings
+- Added `primary-button` tag

 ## Version 1.3.5
 - Added `RelativePathToLayout` property to the `HotReload` attribute
 - Fixed false positive fpfc bug with floating screens